 Likewise, we found that it’s important to frame the regime positively.
 Employees might be anxious about the regime - particularly the consequences of Conduct Rule breaches and regulatory references.
 However, firms can focus on the positives and welcome the SMCR.
 IT’s crucial to highlight that the SMCR is good for business, clients and the wider industry.
 Finally, it’s necessary to remember that proper training and communication are central to good SMCR.

 Are there Similar Regimes Around the World?

 Following the implementation of the SMCR in the UK, there has been an increased focus on governance, culture and individual accountability within financial services in a whole host of countries across the globe.
 These include Ireland, Hong Kong, Australia, and Singapore.
 Many of these regulations are aimed at improving individual accountability, and promoting a healthier culture and more effective governance.
 For instance, Australian regulators implemented the Banking Executive Accountability Regime (BEAR) and Ireland is introducing a Senior Executive Accountability Regime (SEAR).

 Have any Questions about SMCR?

 If you are looking for support and assistance with SMCR, then MyComplianceOffice is the place to come.
 Our experts can help you prepare for SMCR, so that all of your regulatory obligations are fully met.
-To speak with our experts, please give us a call today on 1-866-951-2280.
-You can also request a demo or a consultation by visiting our website today.
+To learn more, request a demo or a consultation.
 In the meantime, feel free to discover our compliance management software and solutions in more depth today.